quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### I-JSON {#format-ijson}

-Not all popular JSON parsers support the full JSON format, especially those integrated with a JavaScript environment (e.g., Web browsers, NodeJS).
+Not all popular JSON parsers support the full JSON format, especially those integrated within a JavaScript environment (e.g., Web browsers, NodeJS).
 For use cases that involve these environments, it can be beneficial to use the JSON subset dubbed I-JSON (or Internet-JSON); see {{!I-JSON=RFC7493}}.